 Dogs tend to love spring because they get to spend more time outdoors.
 After being cooped up during the winter it is a joy for them to be able to take advantage of the lengthening and warming days to release all of their pent up winter energy.
 It is equally joyful for us watching our dogs have a good time.
 However the warmer days bring about certain health concerns so take a moment and make sure your dog is fully prepared for spring.

 In addition to mosquitoes, ticks and fleas become more prevalent as well.
 There are a variety of products available to combat these nuisances, so ask your veterinarian which one is best for your dog.
-Start early as preventing ticks and fleas from becoming a problem is far easier than dealing with a major flea infestation and get into the habit of regularly checking your dog for ticks.
+Start early as preventing ticks and fleas from becoming a problem is far easier than dealing with a major flea infestation.
+Get into the habit of regularly checking your dog for ticks.
 Ticks are typically found around the head, on the ears, neck, chest and forelegs although they can be found anywhere.
 Usually it is easier to find them by feeling for them instead of looking depending on how long your dog’s coat is.

 Spring is a good time to check and make sure your dog’s vaccinations are up to date.
 Dog to dog contact increases in the spring and continues on into the summer months.
 Your dog is exposed to more infectious diseases during this time of year.
 For example many veterinary clinics start to see increased incidence of kennel cough in the spring because of increasing dog-to-dog contact.

 Spring for some people means it is time to plan and start your garden.
 Selecting plants that are safe for dogs will go a long way in preventing toxicities from occurring.
 Keep in mind that some dogs can enjoy digging as much as we do so avoid planting toxic bulbs such as hyacinths, tulips, daffodils and certain lilies.
 Fertilizers and mulch can be toxic as well so store them in an inaccessible area like a shed when not in use and do not allow your dog in the garden area.